linksplatform/Disposables/README.md

 }
 ```

 If you do not have access to the internal structure of the object's class.
 You can use a disposable object container.
+The container is convertable to the passed object back at any time.

 ```C#
 using Platform.Disposables;